COUNTY OF ALBEMARLE

 Messrs.
 Tucker, Foley, Davis, Kamptner, Cilimberg, and Benish

 ACTION: X INFORMATION:

-The applicant is requesting ACSA Jurisdictional Area designation for water service to two parcels totaling 15.8 acres with two existing single-family homes (Attachment A. The parcels are on the north side Route 250 East, just north of the intersection of Route 250 and North Milton Road (Rt.
-729) and adjacent to the GOCO Oil site.
+The applicant is requesting ACSA Jurisdictional Area designation for water service to two parcels totaling 15.8 acres with two existing single-family homes and a new single-family home which the applicant had previously received a building permit to construct on Parcel 17C.
+The parcels are on the north side Route 250 East, just north of the intersection of Route 250 and North Milton Road (Rt.
+729) and adjacent to the GOCO Oil site (Attachment A).
 The parcels are located entirely within the designated Rural Areas in the Rivanna Magisterial District.
 The existing well serving the home and cottage has recently been tested by the Virginia Department of Environmental Quality (DEQ) and determined to be contaminated with Methyl tertiary-butyl ether (MTBE), a gasoline additive that promotes a cleaner burn of the fuel.
 Beginning in May 2008, the property owners experienced taste and odor problems with the water, which prompted a request to DEQ to test the well water supply for contamination.
 Subsequent testing of the well found MTBE concentration of 0.021 mg/L. DEQ has funded the installation of a charcoal filter system on the well to treat the contamination.
 DEQ considers charcoal filtration systems a temporary remediation inferior to public water service (if available) and has recommended the site be connected to public water service.

 The adjacent GOCO Oil site experienced a similar MTBE contamination in the wells serving that site and was approved for, and connected to, ACSA water service in 1999.